pradyumnasagar/TaBSAP/README.md

 ## Instalation:

-1)Install the requirements
+1) Install the requirements

-2)Download the pipeline or clone the Pipeline in your Linux system with git
+2) Download the pipeline or clone the Pipeline in your Linux system with git

 Open Terminal